Visitor’s Guide

 South Steens Family & Equestrian Campgrounds

 Featuring 36 campsites with picnic tables and grills amid juniper and sage, this campground is close to the Historic Riddle Brothers Ranch, hiking trails and Little Blitzen and Big Indian gorges.
-Recreational stock (horses, mules, llamas, goats, etc.) are not allowed in the family portion of South Steens Campground, but are welcome at 15 equestrian sites complete with tie posts and small corrals.
+Separate from the family portion, recreational stock (horses, mules, llamas, goats, etc.) are welcome at 15 equestrian sites.

 Season: May to November.